make-software/how-to-casperlabs/docs/ubuntu/reinstall-testnet-validator.md

 ## Fund your account

-To fund an account visit the [Faucet](https://clarity-testnet.make.services/#/faucet) page.
-Select the account you want to fund and hit "Request Tokens".
+Go to [Testnet CSPR.Live](https://testnet.cspr.live/), and [connect](https://docs.cspr.community/docs/user-guides/Connect-a-Wallet.html) with the account you want to fund.
+Click `Tools` from the top navigation menu, then click `Faucet`.
+Wait for the faucet page to load, and click the `Request tokens` button.
 Wait until the request transaction succeeds.

 ## Bond to the network